DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 ## Program execution
 When an instruction is called by the CU, the different data paths that connect the buses, ALU and memory registers are rearranged to perform the desired action, this is better explained with an example.
-Consider this oversimplified model of a microcontroller/computer programmed to add the values of two variables (x and y) and store the result in a third one (z):
+Consider this oversimplified model of a microcontroller programmed to add the values of two variables (x and y) and store the result in a third one (z):

 ![basic computer](/img/computer_diagram.png)